dstufft/personal-peps/remove-external-hosting.rst

 became the "Simple" API which used a similar URL structure however it eliminated any of the extraneous links and information to make the API more efficient.
-Additionally PyPI grew the ability for a project to upload release files directly to PyPI enabling PyPI to act as a repository in additional to an index.
+Additionally PyPI grew the ability for a project to upload release files directly to PyPI enabling PyPI to act as a repository in addition to an index.

 This gives PyPI two equally important roles that it plays in the Python ecosystem, that of index to enable easy discovery of Python projects and